 MOST ANGER-INDUCING MOMENT

 Tyler: Dane Cook WON’T. SHUT.
-THE.
-FUCK.
 UP. in Simon Sez

 Ken: The “twist” from Reindeer Games